McConnell calls Trump 'diminished' and vows not to bow to his candidates in 2024 - ExBulletin

 He also spent much of 2022 bickering over strategy with Sen. Rick Scott of Florida, the GOP campaign leader in the Senate.
 Scott dismisses McConnell’s view that Trump was the problem he argues Republicans lost because they failed to deliver an agenda that inspires voters.
 Scott even issued a rare challenge to McConnell for the top caucus job and lost.

-Then Senate Majority Leader Mitch McConnell, R-Ky., then President Donald Trump at the U.S. Capitol, Oct.
-24, 2017.
-Chip Somodevilla/Getty Images file

 Still, McConnell has played his own part in the GOP’s underperformance this year.
-Using aggressive parliamentary tactics, he arguably played a bigger role than anyone in building the 6-3 conservative majority on the Supreme Court, which sparked a revolt among abortion-rights supporters when she overthrown Roe v.
-Wade in Dobbs v.
-Jackson Womens Health Organization in June.
+Using aggressive parliamentary tactics, he arguably played a bigger role than anyone in building the 6-3 conservative majority on the Supreme Court, which sparked a revolt among abortion-rights supporters when she knocked down Roe c.
+Wadein Dobbs v.
+Jackson Women’s Health Organization in June.

 Asked repeatedly about the role of the Dobbs decision in the GOP’s failures, McConnell expressed no regret.

-He acknowledged that the decision sparked unsurprising enthusiasm among Democrats in the midterm elections.
-But he said GOP turnout was good and argued abortion was not the reason leading independents and swing voters backed Democrats.
+He conceded that the decision “generated excitement among Democrats, unsurprisingly,” in the midterm elections.
+But he said GOP turnout was “good” and argued abortion was not the reason leading independents and swing voters backed Democrats.

 |